cosmos/cosmos-sdk-docs/docs/user/run-node/07-multisig.md

 A common use case for multisigs is to increase security of a signing account, and/or enable multiple parties to agree on and authorize a transaction.

-To create a multisig transaction, you first need to create a multisig public key.
-This is done by combining multiple public keys together into a single multisig key.
-This multisig key will then have an associated address, just like a normal account.
+The first step is to create a multisig signing key by using the public keys of all possible signers and the minimum threshold of addresses that are needed to sign any transaction from the account.
+The threshold can be the same amount as the total number of addresses comprising the multisig.

+Whatever machine is generating the multisig, it should at least have all of the public keys imported into the same keyring.

 When you want to create a multisig transaction, you would create the transaction as normal, but instead of signing it with a single account's private key, you would need to sign it with the private keys of the accounts that make up the multisig key.